singhnishit/singhnishit.github.io/_pages/about.md

 I have had stints at the [Postman Innovation Laboratory]() and [Kalipatnapu Extended Reality Labs]() where I worked on quantum mechanical and complex system simulations and procedural and generative 3D model creation respectively.
 A more exhaustive list of projects can be found on my [GitHub](https://github.com/singhnishit) as well as my CV.

 I like to read a lot, with Infinite Jest (David Foster Wallace) being my current favourite book, with Catch-22 (Joseph Heller) and the Dune saga (Frank Herbert) being close runner ups.
 I take great joy in reading science fiction.
-I am proud of my half marathon time, and the fact that I can run a half marathon at all.
-I enjoy tennis and cooking with my mother.
-I enjoy feasting with my friends.
+I also like to run.

 If you would like to say hi, I am most responsive on [email](f20221317@pilani.bits-pilani.ac.in).